eschlenz/Lock-Picking-Public/Lock Notes/README.md

 * Number of pins: 5
 * Types of pins: Standard
 * Notes: Challenging keyway

+# ASSA Twin 6K
+* Type: Mortise
+* Picked: No
+* Tension wrench:
+* Pick(s): Flag for side pins and ?
+* Tension: Varying
+* Number of pins: 5 side pins, 6 top pins
+* Types of pins: Side pins with false gates, top pins with gins
+* Notes:
+   * Side Pins:
+      * CCW tension is eaiest.
+      * Focus on the binding pin moving one click at a time.
+      * The binding pin will feel VERY solid.
+      * Avoid squishy feeling pins.
+      * Pins 1,4,5 are high lift.
+3 is low lift (but needs a couple clicks).
+2 is medium lift.
+      * High lift means very high.
+      * Setting pins 4 and 5 likes to cause 1 to drop constantly.
+      * 3 likes to drop but should not be lifted very high.
+      * When pins 4 and 5 feel like they've disappeared (pick can go high in the chamber with no resistance), they are likely set.
+      * Pin 1 is seemingly always the last one needing attention before the side is picked.
+      * Pin 1 causes a false set earlier on.
+Often needs an additional nudge to get to false set or picked sidebar.

 # Brava Oval
 * Type: Cam lock